juliariec/juliariec.com/src/pages/bookshelf/middlemarch.md

 review: "This novel should be assigned reading before getting married.<br/><br/>
 <i>The really delightful marriage must be that where your husband was a sort of father, and could teach you even Hebrew, if you wished it.</i>"
 type: "book"
-category: "books"

 notes: false
 ---

 ## Review

 This novel should be assigned reading before getting married.

 _The really delightful marriage must be that where your husband was a sort of father, and could teach you even Hebrew, if you wished it._